-Up to four AHRC PhD studentships are available each year to support collaborative research projects drawing on our collections, resources and expertise.
+Up to three AHRC PhD studentships are available each year to support collaborative research projects drawing on our collections, resources and expertise.

 - Published date:

 We are particularly keen to exploit the potential of collaborative doctoral research to:

 - capitalise on the breadth, depth and cross-disciplinary relevance of our collection

 - generate accessible research resources which open up the British Library to broad user audiences

 - explore the contemporary resonance of our collection in national and international contexts